epic-kitchens/epic-kitchens-100-narrator/README.md

 Note that the annotator works with Python 3 only.

+##### Choppy playback

+If you experience choppy playback on Linux your VLC is probably not decoding the videos correctly.

+Try to install `libva1, libva-{mesa,vdpau}-driver` to fix this issue.
+More on this [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration)

 ### Mac OS

 Use [brew](https://brew.sh/) and pip to install the dependencies.